sco0ter/babbler/xmpp-client/src/site/markdown/xep/last.md

 });
 ```

-If you don't want your XMPP session to respond to last activiy queries, you have to disable `LastActivityManager`, otherwise keep it enabled.
+If you don\'t want your XMPP session to respond to last activiy queries, you have to disable `LastActivityManager`, otherwise keep it enabled.

 ```java
 LastActivityManager lastActivityManager = xmppSession.getExtensionManager(LastActivityManager.class);